Columbia University Libraries - Accessing the Collections in Ordinary and Extraordinary Times

 -Department of Anthropology students in their 3rd or 4th years

--Who have applied for but not received any other major awards, including the GSAS International Travel Award as well as awards from the Social Science Research Council, the National Science Foundation, and the Wenner-Gren Foundation.
+-Student who have applied for but not received any other major awards, including the GSAS International Travel Award as well as awards from the Social Science Research Council, the National Science Foundation, and the Wenner-Gren Foundation.

-- In 2021, Anthropology PhD Students in years 1-4 are eligible for up to $1,500 per summer
+- In 2021, Anthropology PhD Students in years 1-4 are eligible for up to $1,500 per summer.

-- In 2021 Anthropology PhD Students in years 5-7 are eligible for up to $1,000 per summer
+- In 2021 Anthropology PhD Students in years 5-7 are eligible for up to $1,000 per summer.

 The GSAS administers a number of fellowships internally; for more information on a fellowship, follow the appropriate link to the individual fellowship page: